-Murray is a healthcare specialist with a background in nursing, social psychology and organisational communications research.
+Murray is a an experience independent healthcare professional with a background in mental health services, social psychology and organisational communications research.

 He is co-author – with Professor Becky Malby – of “Networks in Healthcare: Managing Complex Relationships” (Emerald), and is co-editor and publisher of “Joshua’s Story – Uncovering the Morecambe Bay NHS Scandal” by James Titcombe OBE (Anderson Wallace 2015)

 As an Special Advisor, he has worked with influential networks such as the Clinical Human Factors Group, NHS Quest and AQuA.
 He was Faculty Lead for the Health Foundation’s “Organising to Connect” programme, focussing on supporting new and innovative models of organising for quality improvement in healthcare.
 Murray has also acted as an advisor to various patient safety programmes, currently including the East Midlands Academic Health Science Networks Patient Safety Collaborative, where he is co-leading applied research to improve the quality of learning from serious incident investigations.

 Murray led the research, development and launch of PATIENTSTORIES, a body of journalistic work that uses digital and broadcast media to provoke debate about safety and quality in healthcare.
 As Executive Producer, his role involved working closely with patients and families, journalists, film-makers and quality improvement specialists to ensure and maintain high editorial standards.
 Murray also occasionally writes and produces for the professional press and broadcast media, including The Health Service Journal, The Nursing Times and The Guardian.